JelteF/PyLaTeX/README.md

 ```

 This code will generate this:

 ![Generated PDF by PyLaTeX](https://raw.github.com/JelteF/PyLaTeX/master/docs/static/screenshot.png)

 ### Future development

-I will keep adding functionality I need to this library, an interface for
+I will keep adding functionality I need to this library.
-graphics and math will probably be added in a future version.

 If you add a feature yourself, or fix a bug, please send a pull request.

-You can submit issues, but it will not be my priority to fix them.
-My job and
-education are a bit higher on the priority list.
+The
+code is not very difficult and mostly speaks for itself.
+If you have a question
+just let me know.

+You can submit issues and I will probably respond quite quick.
+However, it might
+take a lot more time for me to fix something.
+I also have a job, education and a
+personal life to worry about.
+If you want something done try to fix it yourself
+as well.
+Accepting pull requests costs way less time.

 ### Support

 This library is being developed in and for Python 3.
 Because of a conversion
 script the current version also works in Python 2.7.
 For future versions, no
 such promise will be made.
-Uncompatible Python 3 features will not be headed to
+Python 3 features that are useful but incompatible
-keep supporting Python 2.7.
+with Python 2 will be used.
+If you find a bug for Python 2 and it is fixable
+without ugly hacks feel free to send a pull request.

 The platform this library is developed for is Linux.
 I have no intention to
-write fixes or test for platform specific bugs.
-Pull requests that fix those
+write fixes or test for platform specific bugs with every update.
+Pull requests
-are always welcome though.
+that fix those issues are always welcome though.

 ### Copyright and License